ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/schedule.md

 ## 5 Alerts

-Alerts are sent only to users who have subscribed to receive them using the email from your Mendix account.
-Subscription is per app.
-By default alerts are disabled.
-If you enable alerts for a schedule then by default an alert will only be sent if the scheduled run is not passed.
-You can change this behavior per schedule so that an alert is sent always regardless of the result.

 To subscribe to alerts you click the *Subscribe* link under the **Schedules** tab.
-Then you receive an email with a one time subscription link.
+Then you will receive an email with a one time subscription link.
 After clicking the link you will be subscribed to receive alerts for the current app.

 {{% alert type="info" %}}